-- 1. Outstanding wages (excluding severance payments and other rights) of the employees of the bankrupt debtor would rank higher than any claims.
-Outstanding rights of the employees of the bankrupt debtor other than outstanding wages would rank below the secured creditors. - 2.
-Specific expenses stipulated by the Tax Law: - legal expenses arising solely from a court order to auction movable and or immovable goods; - expenses incurred for securing the goods; and - legal expenses arising solely from the auction and settlement of inheritance. - Preferred creditors ranked above the secured creditors: - · tax claim; - court charges which specifically result from the disposal of a movable or immovable asset (these must be paid from the proceeds of the sale of the assets over all other priority debts, and even over a pledge or mortgage); and - legal charges, exclusively caused by sale and saving of the estate (these will have priority over pledges and mortgages). - 4.
-Bankruptcy estate creditors (ie, claim against bankruptcy estate), for example:
+- outstanding wages (excluding severance payments and other rights) of the employees of the bankrupt debtor - these would rank higher than any claims and the outstanding rights of the employees of the bankrupt debtor other than outstanding wages would rank below those of the secured creditors; - specific expenses stipulated by the Tax Law, such as: - (a) legal expenses arising solely from a court order to auction movable and or immovable goods; - (b) expenses incurred for securing the goods; and - (c) legal expenses arising solely from the auction and settlement of inheritance; - preferred creditors ranked above the secured creditors, such as: - (a) tax claim; - (b) court charges that specifically result from the disposal of a movable or immovable asset (these must be paid from the proceeds of the sale of the assets over all other priority debts and even over a pledge or mortgage); and - (c) legal charges, exclusively caused by sale and saving of the estate (these will have priority over pledges and mortgages); - bankruptcy estate creditors (ie, claims against bankruptcy estate), such as: - (a) the fee of the receiver; - (b) the costs of liquidating the bankruptcy estate (fees of an appraiser, an accountant, etc); - (c) new financing; - (d) the lease costs for the bankrupt debtor's house or offices as of the date of the declaration of bankruptcy; and - (e) the wages (excluding severance payments) of the employees of the bankrupt debtor as of the date of the declaration of bankruptcy;

-- the fee of the receiver; - the costs of liquidating the bankruptcy estate (fees of an appraiser, an accountant, etc); - new financing; - the lease costs for the bankrupt's house or offices as of the date of the declaration of bankruptcy; and - the wages (excluding severance payments) of the employees of the bankrupt debtor as of the date of the declaration of bankruptcy. - 5.
-Secured creditors, which under Indonesian law consist of: - mortgage (for land); - pledge (over movable intangible assets); - fiduciary transfer (over movable and intangible assets); and - hypothec (for aircraft and ships of more than 20 cubic metres). - 6.
-Specific statutorily preferred creditors whose preference relates only to specific assets. - 7.
-General statutorily preferred creditors (eg, revenue authorities), which should include the severance payments. - 8.
-Unsecured creditors receive their pro rata share of any of the remaining proceeds.
-The cost of the bankruptcy is shared pro rata among the statutorily preferred creditors and the unsecured creditors. - 9.
-Shareholders.
+- secured creditors, which under Indonesian law consist of: - (a) mortgage (for land); - (b) pledge (over movable intangible assets); - (c) fiduciary transfer (over movable and intangible assets); and - (d) hypothec (for aircraft and ships of more than 20 cubic metres); - specific statutorily preferred creditors whose preference relates only to specific assets; - general statutorily preferred creditors (eg, revenue authorities), which should include the severance payments. - unsecured creditors receive their pro rata share of any of the remaining proceeds - the cost of the bankruptcy is shared pro rata among the statutorily preferred creditors and the unsecured creditors; and - shareholders.

-However, it should be noted that the above priority order may not always be upheld strictly for specified and unspecified reasons.
+However, it should be noted that the foregoing priority order may not always be upheld strictly for specified and unspecified reasons.